We have handwritten this guide on cool things to do in NYC so you can enjoy more than just the basics.

 There’s nothing like a day at the ballpark.
 Whether you’re a baseball fanatic or just looking for a day in the sun, a Yankees’ game could provide the perfect outing.

 If you go back in history, very few sports teams have done what the Yankees have.
 With a team that has won 27, World Series Championships made 54 playoff appearances and has fathered multiple top-ranking players, there’s no wonder New Yorkers love their Yankees.

 No matter what city you’re visiting, the quickest and possibly easiest way to explore is on a bike – and New York City is no exception.

 Don’t let the traffic and pedestrians discourage you, being a part of the hustle and bustle is part of the fun.
-Whether you’re planning on renting a bike for the day or using a short ride Citi Bike, you’re in for a good time.
+Whether you’re planning on renting a bike for the day or using a short ride Citi Bike (not a typo, btw!), you’re in for a good time.

 For those less enthused about having to dodge in and out of New York City traffic, head over to Central Park or the West Side Highway bike path for a smoother and more leisurely ride.

 - Buy a short term, single ride or day pass